Varonis Systems (VRNS)

 • Expenses have increased as a percentage of revenue over the last year as its operating margin fell by 2.7 percentage points

-• The good news is that its user-friendly software enables clients to ramp up spending quickly, leading to the speedy recovery of customer acquisition costs
+• On the bright side, its user-friendly software enables clients to ramp up spending quickly, leading to the speedy recovery of customer acquisition costs

 StockStory Analyst Team